 Generally, people view art therapy as a therapeutic method to use with other forms of therapy.
 This is especially true for substance use disorders (SUDs), where ongoing recovery is so important.

-Art therapy may be effective because of the relationship among substance abuse and mood and emotion regulation.
+Art therapy may be effective because of the relationship among substance use disorder and mood and emotion regulation.
 This form of therapy can help with such regulation.

-How Mood and Emotion Regulation Affect Substance Abuse
+How Mood and Emotion Regulation Affect Substance Use Disorder

 There is no definitive reason that explains why people experience substance use disorders (SUDs).
 But there is a definite connection between a person’s difficulty in regulating emotion and mood and experiencing SUDs.